How to Fix Service Host Superfetch High Disk Usage

 When you finish all the steps as shown in the video, reboot your Windows 10.
 Go to Task Manager to see if Service Host: Local System high disk usage is solved or not.
-If all the solutions above all fail to help you, you can contact us and ask for help.
+If all the solutions above fail to help you, you can contact us and ask for help.
 We are very glad to help you.

 People also ask

-1. Is it safe to disable service host Superfetch?
+1. Is it safe to disable the service host Superfetch?

 Service host Superfetch is merely a memory management process.
 When you notice that it's always causing high disk usage, you can disable it; and it won't cause system instability.
 However, you may experience some delays when accessing frequently used applications, as they load faster when they service host Superfetch enabled.

 2. How do I disable the Superfetch service host?

-As demonstrated in solution 1, there are three ways to disable Superfetch service host, either through Services, Command Prompt, or Registry Editor in Windows 10.
+As demonstrated in solution 1, there are three ways to disable the Superfetch service host, either through Services, Command Prompt, or Registry Editor in Windows 10.
 Jump to the corresponding parts to see details.

 3. Can I disable Superfetch service Windows 10?

-Yes, when you find there happens service host local system high disk usage, you can try to disable Superfetch service in Windows 10 to speed up your computer.
+Yes, when you find there happens the service host local system high disk usage, you can try to disable the Superfetch service in Windows 10 to speed up your computer.

 4. What is Superfetch, and do I need it?